-When completing the CIR form (INSERT LINK TO CIR), the Assessor shall indicate the severity status level as follows:
+When completing the online Quality of Care Received form the Assessor shall indicate the severity status level as follows:

-Severity Level 1.
+• Severity Level 1.
 Potential quality of care issue with minimal adverse effects (issue may impact the member if not resolved).

 - Severity Level 2.
 Potential quality of care issue with moderate adverse effects (issue will impact the member if not resolved). - Severity Level 3.
 Potential quality of care issue that immediately impacts the member and is life-threatening or dangerous.